 Hybrid spine surgery is a highly customized approach to solving neck or back pain for a patient.
 This innovative procedure combines the stability of a traditional spinal fusion with the mobility of an artificial disc replacement.
 With technological advances pioneered at Virginia Spine Institute, we are able to present patients with a third option that combines the best of both surgical procedures.
 The spine surgeons at Virginia Spine Institute were the first in the nation to perform hybrid spine surgery.LEARN MORE

-Artificial disc replacement has emerged as an alternative to spinal fusion for many patients with painful discs or nerve symptoms.
-This surgical option provides relief without compromising the spine’s natural anatomical structure.
+Artificial disc replacement has emerged as an alternative to spinal fusion for many patients with painful discs or nerve symptoms (tingling, numbness, and radiating pain into the arms or legs).
+This modern surgical option provides relief from spinal conditions without compromising the spine’s natural anatomical structure.

-The degenerative disc is usually accessed by a minimally invasive approach to the front of the spine.
+The degenerative disc (bad disc causing pain and symptoms) is addressed with a minimally invasive approach to the front of the spine.
 The disc and bone spurs are removed to take pressure off the spinal cord and nerves.
-The surgeon will then choose the appropriate sized implant to place in the space that fits your spinal anatomy.
+The surgeon will then choose the appropriately sized implant (custom artificial disc) to place in the space that fits your spinal anatomy.

 Since these surgeries are performed in a minimally invasive fashion, most patients have a relatively quick recovery.
-Most patients are up walking immediately, the same day of surgery.
+Most patients are up walking within two hours of surgery and are discharged from the hospital the same day of surgery or the following day.

 “I can’t believe I waited over

 “My first appointment with Dr. Haines changed my entire life!”"

 “You don’t realize how much pain you’re in until you don’t have any.”"

 “Thank you, Dr. Jazini, and the entire staff at VSI!
 I’m proud to be a VSI Spinal Champion and am grateful to have found such an amazing team during my medical crisis!”"